Ensuring Your Vehicle is Road Worthy-It is Your Responsibility

 Before you can drive a car on any public road - either as a learner driver or a fully qualified driver - you must ensure that the car is road legal.
-If your car is found not to be roadworthy you could be subject to hefty fines, points on your licence and the destruction of the vehicle in question.
+If your car is found not to be roadworthy you will be subject to hefty fines, points on your licence and even having your vehicle scrapped.

 Tax, MOT and Insurance